c8y3/lo-tech/README.md

 * standard javascript,
 * some es6 extensions (import, let, and const) and a bit of transpiling,
 * standard css,
-* sass (variables and mixins for DRYness, import, and nested rules for modularity)
+* sass (variables and inheritance for DRYness, import, and nested rules for modularity)

 It avoids any adherence to fancy not-yet standard technology such as: